andrewsummitt/andrewsummitt/README.md

 - 🌱 I’m currently learning about AI/ML and web development
 - 👯 If you're interested in collaborating on a project, feel free reach out

-To view my work, please visit my [LinkedIn](https://www.linkedin.com/in/andrew-summitt/) or [Portfolio](https://www.andrewsummitt.com/)
+To view my work, please visit my [LinkedIn](https://www.linkedin.com/in/andrew-summitt/)